pingcap/docs-cn/three-data-centers-in-two-cities-deployment.md

 - From the illustration above, you can see that Seattle has two DCs: IDC1 and IDC2.
 IDC1 has three sets of racks: RAC1, RAC2, and RAC3.
 IDC2 has two racks: RAC4 and RAC5.
 The IDC3 DC in San Francisco has the RAC6 rack.
 - From the RAC1 rack illustrated above, TiDB and PD services are deployed on the same server.
 Each of the two TiKV servers are deployed with two TiKV instances (tikv-server).
 This is similar to RAC2, RAC4, RAC5, and RAC6.
 - The TiDB server, the control machine, and the monitoring server are on RAC3.
 The TiDB server is deployed for regular maintenance and backup.
-TiDB Ansible, Prometheus, Grafana, and the restore tools are deployed on the control machine and monitoring machine.
+Prometheus, Grafana, and the restore tools are deployed on the control machine and monitoring machine.
 - Another backup server can be added to deploy Mydumper and Drainer.
 Drainer saves binlog data to a specified location by outputting files, to achieve incremental backup.

 ## Configuration